Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

 The project is organized into the following main components:

-### 1. Salesforce Connector
+### 1. Salesforce Integration

-The Salesforce connector facilitates interactions with Salesforce's custom objects.
-This includes retrieving, updating, and creating records in Salesforce.
+This component facilitates interactions with Salesforce's custom objects.
+It includes operations for retrieving, updating, and creating records in Salesforce.

-### 2. Supabase Connector
+### 2. Supabase Integration

-The Supabase connector enables operations on the Supabase database.
-This includes retrieving, updating, and creating records in the Supabase database.
+This component enables operations on the Supabase database, including retrieving, updating, and creating records.

 ### 3. Sync Flows